cloudfoundry-community/redirect-cf-app/README.md

-# Redirect URLs to subdomain to path route
+# Redirect old app to new path route

 We previously hosted our blog at https://blog.starkandwayne.com but once Cloud Foundry supported path-based routes we moved it to https://www.starkandwayne.com/blog.
 That's great, except all the old URLs are being used/stored/documented around on the internets.